JRChow/cs-grad-school-admission/README.md

 purely rely on student's information, i.e. gre, gpa, etc, which means very likely the best prediction would be a guess that better students have higher chances to get accepted.

 It is necessary to incorporate other datasets.
-We choose [QS World University Ranking](https://www.kaggle.com/mylesoneill/world-university-rankings.), write a script to match university names of gradcafe dataset and world ranking of @qsgithub.
+We choose [QS World University Ranking](https://www.kaggle.com/mylesoneill/world-university-rankings), write a script to match university names of gradcafe dataset and world ranking of [QS World University Ranking](https://www.kaggle.com/mylesoneill/world-university-rankings).
 Then we generate a new dataset, which has the ranking of each university that the student is applying to.
 We use Logistic Regression and SVM to evaluate it.
 The cross-validated results are summarized in the table below.